Levamisole nonenzymatic breakdown products

 From zero to current time

-In hindsight, he reminisces about the intense activity which produced evidence to confirm their suspicion-- that their molecule was a pro-drug.
+In hindsight, he reminisces about the intense activity which produced evidence to confirm their suspicion—that their initial molecule was a pro-drug.
 To work, the drug had to be metabolized by the liver into its active form.
-Only some species converted the drug into an active compound and all the tested laboratory derivatives, except one, were inactive.
+Only some species converted the drug into an active compound and all the laboratory derivatives he tested, except one, were inactive.
 They found that the active molecule had two drawbacks, high production costs and limited stability in water.
 Amazingly enough, in an alkaline solution hydrolysis produces an insoluble compound that was later found to be one of the main metabolites.
+He went on to produce levamisole.

 Serendipity again

 As you probably guessed, the ability to manipulate powerful pathways in an animal are granted by phosphatases.
 Back then, Dr. Janssen didn't know he created a molecule with these capabilities.
 He was surprised when his molecule did more than kill nematodes when it was used in field studies.
-He saw a remarkable effect in beagles, a pre-weaning mortality rate dropped from 25% to less than 5%.
-Pups no longer had atrophied thymus glands and distemper was eliminated from the colony.
-The field studies showed that African school children had a peculiar beneficial effect on the host-defense mechanisms.
-Cattle in Chad had an increased resistance to contagious bovine pleuropneumonia, sheep in South Africa had a striking decrease in chlamydial infections, calves and pigs in Australia were surprisingly thrifty and free of parasitic, viral, bacterial or other infections.
-In Antwerp and Hawaii, ruminants and monkeys treated with levamisole were cured of herpes-like viral infections.
-The positive data kept coming in.
+He saw a remarkable effect in beagles, a pre-weaning mortality rate dropped and distemper was eliminated from the colony.
+The field studies showed that in African school children the drug had a peculiar beneficial effect on the host-defense mechanisms.
+Cattle had an increased resistance to contagious bovine pleuropneumonia; sheep had a striking decrease in chlamydial infections; calves and pigs were surprisingly thrifty and free of parasitic, viral, bacterial or other infections.
+Ruminants and monkeys treated with levamisole were cured of herpes-like viral infections.
+The positive data kept coming in from around the world.
+They suspected the drug was responsible for immune modulation and possibly had some anti-viral effects.

 The moral of the story